ginaschmalzle/git-your-python-booty/virtualenvironments.md

   source venv/bin/activate

 ## Use Your New pip to Install Your Requirements
 For example 'pip install requests'.
+We have in this repo a file that contains all of your requirements.
+To install all of your requirements for this project type:

-If a requirements.txt file exists for your project, you can type 'pip install -r requirements.txt
+  pip install -r requirements.txt

-## Put All of Your Requirements into a Requirements file
+## If in the future you add modules to your environment, you can list them in a requirements file.
+The 'pip freeze' command will list your requirements along with the version.
+To put All of Your Requirements into a Requirements file type:

   pip freeze > requirements.txt